Towards Stabilized and Efficient Diffusion Transformers through Long-Skip-Connections with Spectral Constraints: Conclusion

 \section{Conclusion}

-In this work, we identify the \textit{Dynamic Feature Instability} in vanilla DiT models and introduce \ours~, a Long-Skip-Connections enhanced DiT model to produce more stable features and build training and inference efficient diffusion transformers.
-We designed a simpler but more efficient caching mechanism for \ours~ to improve inference efficiency in video and image generation tasks.
+In this work, we identify the \textit{Dynamic Feature Instability} in vanilla DiT models and introduce \ours~, a Long-Skip-Connections enhanced DiT model to produce more stable features and build training and inference-efficient diffusion transformers.
+We designed a simple, static, but more efficient caching mechanism for \ours~ to improve inference efficiency in video and image generation tasks.
 By improving the stability of dynamic features, \ours~ unlocks the potential to cache most blocks while maintaining high generation quality.
-In addition, we guarantee stability and efficiency with theoretical analysis from the perspective of the spectral norm.
-Our proposed DiT achieves significant speedup in training convergence and model capability.
-With the caching mechanism, we achieve maximum speedup in cache-based acceleration while maintaining the highest similarity to the original outputs.
+In addition, we guarantee stability and efficiency with theoretical analysis from the perspective of the spectral norm and visualizations.
 Furthermore, we identify the dynamic phase of \ours~ for a better caching strategy, demonstrating the effectiveness of caching.
 We also show that \ours~ is compatible with other caching methods, further extending its applicability.
-Overall, \ours~ can be seamlessly integrated with various DiT backbones, enabling real-time, high-quality video and image generation, while consistently outperforming baseline methods.
-We believe that \ours~ provides a simple yet powerful foundation for advancing future research and applications.
+Overall, we believe that \ours~ provides a simple yet powerful foundation for advancing future research and applications.